 ¿Cómo está?
 (How are you?)

-Note: English and indigenous languages on Atlantic coast
+Note: English and indigenous languages found on the Caribbean coast

 Definition: Age 15 and over can read and write.